 If you encounter a security vulnerability in GeoServer please take care to report the issue in a responsible fashion:

-- Keep exploit details out of issue report (send to developer/PSC privately – just like you would do for sensitive sample data)
+- Keep exploit details out of issue report (send details to email@example.com)

 - Mark the issue as a vulnerability.